 Is Inland Bill of Lading Enough for Shipping Overseas?

 Even though the Inland Bill of Lading is very important for international trade, it alone isn’t sufficient to send goods to overseas buyers.
-Rather, the supplier would require one more document, and it is “ocean bill of lading.”
+Rather, the supplier would require one more document, and it is the “ocean bill of lading.”

 A point to note is that the inland BOL represents the domestic part of the transportation process.
 And, the ocean bill covers overseas transportation.
 Thus, an international cargo will need both – Inland and Ocean BOL.